BarakFinkel/Elixia/dramatic-elements.md

 ---

 ### **Feelings**
-The primary emotional goal is **satisfaction**:
+The primary emotional goals include:
-- Players feel rewarded when completing difficult challenges, defeating tough bosses, or uncovering rare secrets.
+- **Satisfaction**: Players feel rewarded when completing difficult challenges, defeating tough bosses, or uncovering rare secrets.
-- Meaningful rewards like unique weapons, abilities, or items enhance gameplay and make accomplishments impactful.
+- **Sadness**: The desolate and dark world creates moments of melancholy, especially when learning about the protagonist's tragic backstory or encountering remnants of a lost world.
+- **Happiness**: Achieving progress, uncovering secrets, or mastering combat mechanics provide a sense of joy and accomplishment.
+- **Tension and Fear**: Facing unknown, dangerous enemies in eerie environments keeps players on edge.

 ---